cbosdo/elemental-uyuni-proxy/README.md

 # Get the SUSE Manager proxy generated config in the Git repository

 The Fleet configuration Git repository for this demo is https://github.com/cbosdo/fleet-proxy.
+This is matching the configuration for my machines and should be forked and cloned.
+The URL of repository should be changed in `src/proxy-repo.yaml` to match the fork.

 Set `GIT_REPO` variable to where the fleet git repository is cloned on the dev machine.
 Unpack the SUSE Manager generated configuration tarball and run: